 Think of the facts again.
 The most vehement opposition to ancient slavery came from a Christian bishop and the modern abolition movement was initiated and carried out by Christians.
 The Christian faith must contain something that, at least for some, undeniably points toward abolition.
 After all, these people stood bravely against entire slave-supporting societies.

-5. All people, including slaves, are our neighbors.
-According to Jesus, the greatest command is to love God and “love your neighbor as yourself” (Mark 12:31).
+- All people, including slaves, are our neighbors and Jesus taught, “love your neighbor as yourself” (Mark 12:31).
 Would you want to be owned by another person?
 How then can slavery be in line with the preeminent command to love our neighbor as ourselves?

 Conclusion